FIREFLIES Aims to Keep the Future of Education Sciences Bright

 “We are excited to continue FCRR’s strong tradition of preparing doctoral students who will not only contribute to the field of reading research, but will also pursue careers that are focused on improving educational outcomes for all learners,” stated Patton Terry.

-Three core principles guide the FIREFLIES doctoral training program: interdisciplinary, rigor, and relevance.
-Fellows will participate in various activities designed to develop their research, leadership, entrepreneurial, and professional skills, including interdisciplinary coursework, proseminars and lectures in reading and education research, quantitative methodology, and policy; a three-year research apprenticeship with FCRR faculty mentors; a year-long policy or practice apprenticeship with an education-focused agency or organization; and an array of professional development opportunities.
+research, leadership, entrepreneurial, and professional skills, including interdisciplinary coursework, proseminars and lectures in reading and education research, quantitative methodology, and policy; a three-year research apprenticeship with FCRR faculty mentors; a year-long policy or practice apprenticeship with an education-focused agency or organization; and an array of professional development opportunities.

 “This is such an incredible training opportunity for the FIREFLIES fellows, giving them a depth of resources, opportunities, and skills to support them as they train to become leaders in the field,” said Hart.